 Traditionally, nuns and lay friends are not allowed to read the Bhikshu precepts of the fully ordained monks.
 In Plum Village monasteries, Thầy has made the Bhikshu and Bhikshuni precepts available to the public.

-According to the Pratimoksha (monastic precepts), a monk may disrobe seven times while if a fully ordained nun disrobes, she can only return as a novice and cannot again receive full ordination.
+According to the Pratimoksha (monastic precepts), a monk may disrobe seven times.
+If a fully ordained nun disrobes, she can only return as a novice and cannot again receive full ordination.
 In the Plum Village tradition, Thầy has allowed nuns to re-ordain as Bhikshunis.

-Overall, Thầy has emphasized that members of the Fourfold Sangha be valued and respected because of our practice and capacity to live in harmony, not because of our gender.
-The revolutionary position of Plum Village nuns has attracted many women to ordain in the community, both lay women and nuns who had been practicing in other traditions.
+Overall, Thầy and Sr. Chan Khong have emphasized that members of the Fourfold Sangha be valued and respected because of our practice, not because of our gender.
+This revolutionary position has attracted many women to ordain in the community.
 Plum Village practices and ways of life have empowered young Sisters in their practice and have shifted how they view themselves.
 These practices will influence the way future disciples are trained, offering more space, trust and voice to women.

 Thank you, dear Thầy and dear community, for your continued efforts to support our monastic sisters.
 A deep bow of gratitude to Sister Dang Nghiem and Sister Hien Nghiem for their contributions to this list.